TTNRT/docswebsite/README.md

 The source code for our documentation website.

 ## Information
-- Deploys to Cloudflare Workers
+- Deploys to GitHub Pages
 - Uses Markdown for the pages
-- Uses Astro
+- Uses Astro for the website framework
-    - Uses the Starlight template
+    - Uses the [Starlight](https://starlight.astro.build/) documentation template

 ## How to install it